skyformat99/Hermes/DESIGN.md

   using namespace Hermes;

-  // In the following examples, i will show how to use the software methods
-  // for each protocol.
-  // I start by declaring two pointers on 2 different messengers, one TCP the
-  // other UDP, both client.

   // a Synchronous TCP client
   // no host provided, so by default it's localhost auto tcp_client = new Messenger("client", "tcp", false, "5050");

-  // a Synchronous UDP client
-  auto udp_client = new Messenger("client", "udp", false, "5050", "192.1681.13");

   auto co = [](){